sherlock-audit/2023-01-optimism/README.md

 The total prize amount to be paid out depends on the severity of the findings, as follows:

 1. The minimum contest pot is $75k.
 This amount will be paid out to reporters of Low Severity issues.
 (Yes, this is contrary to the usual Sherlock contest format).
 2. If ANY valid Medium Severity issue is found, the contest pot increases to $250k.
 3. If ANY valid High severity issue is found, the contest pot increases to $700k.

+**Note:** There are effectively two separate pots in the contest: A $75k fixed pot for Low severity findings, and a variable pot ($0 to $625k) for High/Medium findings.

 # System context